alejocb/rgbdtam/README.md

     rosrun image_view image_view image:=/rgbdtam/camera/image

-You can use a depth camera (kinect / asus) or a bag file:
+You can use a depth camera (kinect / asus) or a bag file.
+For example, download the ROS bag of this sequence from the TUM dataset that is the third one in our video (http://vision.in.tum.de/data/datasets/rgbd-dataset/download#freiburg3_long_office_household)

+Use the following command to remove redundant topics

+    rosbag filter rgbd_dataset_freiburg3_long_office_household.bag new_office_household.bag "topic=='/camera/rgb/image_color' or topic == '/camera/depth/image'"

+Play the sequence

-    rosbag play sequence.bag
+    rosbag play new_office_household.bag

 Do not move the visualizer point of view until the sequence has finished (only zoom in/out), or it will get lost otherwise.
 We will fix this issue in the near future.
+You can also see the reconstrucction with meshlab after the sequence has finished.
+Open the following file '/home/alejo/catkin_ws/src/rgbdtam/src/results_depth_maps/reconstruction_after_optimization_total.ply

-There are three parameters that you have to modify (before executing a sequence) in rgbdtam/src/data.yml:
+There are four parameters that you have to modify (before executing a sequence) in rgbdtam/src/data.yml:

 1-) Intrinsic parameters of the camera: